isxuowo/mcwiki/Official-TODO-list.md

 * Move alloy furnace to this module
 * Switch to normal recipes when functionality is introduced
 * Custom Advancements
+* ?Some sort of cabled power vs. 'wireless'

 Age Of Machines:
 * Void Ore Miner